vonwareb/vonwareb.github.io/posts/post1.md

-# Why AI Seminar - Personal Intro, Motivation, Learning Goals
+# The Road to the AI Seminar
+### Why I’m Here and What I Hope to Learn

 **Date:** March 21,2025
 **Author:** Rebekka von Wartburg